microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-events.md

 - Name: `IPA.Location`, Value: `latitude`,`latitude`
 - Name: `IPA.Timezone`, Value: TimeZoneInfo Identifier (e.g. Pacific Standard Time)

+In addition to these, a `ResetUser` event is available which provides a way to request that all user state information and linked accounts are removed demonstarting how a Forget-Me type experience could be initiated, no Value is required for this event.

+- Name: `IPA.ResetUser`

 > The mechanism for sharing User information between the Virtual Assistant and Skills is expected to change in a future release.
 > An automatic event processing and storage mechanism is being evaluated for a future release.